-Cash consideration is the purchase of the outstanding shares of a company using cash as the form of payment.
+Cash consideration is the purchase of the outstanding stock shares of a company using cash as the form of payment.
 An all-cash offer is one way that an acquirer may use to acquire a stake in another company during a merger or acquisition transaction.
-Cash consideration is usually preferred by shareholders when they are unable to sell the company for other forms of consideration such as debt and stock.
+Cash consideration is usually preferred by shareholders, although they may, depending on the offer, sometimes prefer other forms of consideration, such as stock or debt instruments.

 Also, in a competitive bidding process, shareholders are more likely to accept cash consideration over other forms of payments since cash would not affect the future performance of the combined company.
 Another scenario where cash consideration may be accepted is when shareholders are uncertain about the viability of the deal, and the acquirer decides to offer a premium price using cash only.

 Cash consideration is the use of cash as a payment option in exchange for an asset or during a merger or acquisition transaction.
 The transaction is made solely without using other forms of financing such as debt or acquirer stock.
 Cash consideration may be used as a form of payment in the following two types of transactions: